KelvinJC/vmbloggr/README.md

 ## A blogger's delight

-build a backend server that serves queries and mutations for a simple blog reader.
-The endpoints should allow users to:

-vmbloggr is an API that serves as the backend server for a simple blog reader.
+vmbloggr is an API that serves as the backend server for a simple blog reader app.
 It allows users to Register and login to the API
 Create blog posts
 Get a list of blog posts from the database